fwd/nano-proxy/README.md

 > Make 0.001/NANO per PoW, by selling your GPU compute power.

 This project is in development by the team @ [Nano.to](https://nano.to).
-Please contact us @ hello[at]nano.to before setting this software.
+Please contact us @ hello[at]nano.to before using this software.

 ## 0. Pre-requisites